kalimu/genderizeR/cran-comments.md

 * Win-builder R Under development (unstable) (2016-05-10 r70594)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+On local environment there were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:
+On win-builder there was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Kamil Wais <kamil.wais@gmail.com>'